 Each of our Multi-Generational Australian Labradoodle puppies comes with their first Vet check, microchipping, deworming and their first set of vaccines.
 Each puppy also comes with it's own two year genetic health guarantee, which is outlined in our puppy contract.
 We also will be sending our puppies home with a one month, free trial for Trupanion pet health insurance.

-They will also come with a starter puppy packet that includes a small amount of the food they are currently eating, a puppy blanket with mother's scent, their pedigree from WALA and some information about having a new puppy, as well as some brochures for the veterinarian they have already been seeing and the groomer that Windsor Doodle currently uses.
+They will also come with a starter puppy packet that includes coupons from Purina Pro Plan for a small bag of puppy food, three free cans of wet food and 30 day supply of Purina Pro Plan Probiotic chews, a puppy blanket with mother's scent, some starter treats, a toy, a dog bell for your door and some information about having a new puppy, as well as Vaccine Cards for the veterinarian they have already been seeing.
 Also included will be a copy of the puppy's pedigree and their registration papers with WALA, as well as your copy of the Puppy Contract.
 Last but not least, they will be coming home with a one month, free trial of Trupanion pet health insurance.

 Australian Labradoodles from Windsor Doodle are expected to reach an average weight between 25lbs to 40lbs.
 Males do tend to be heavier and females, a bit leaner.